East Prigorodny conflict: Ethnic processes of the past

-After the Mongol and Timur invasion of Alania in the 13th and 14th centuries, the Ossetians were forced to leave the plains and flee to the mountain gorges, and their former territories were occupied by the Circassians and other peoples.
+After the Mongol invasion of Alania and Timur's invasion of Alania in the 13th and 14th centuries, the Ossetians were forced to leave the plains and flee to the mountain gorges, and their former territories were occupied by the Circassians and other peoples.

 The oldest Ingush settlements founded in the Prigorodny district (Tarskaya valley) in the 18th century are Angusht (now the village of Tarskoye), from whose name the ethnonym "Ingush" is derived, and Akhki-Yurt.

 With the arrival of Russia in the Caucasus, a number of territories inhabited by the Ingush were transferred to the Terek Cossacks.
 The lands that had previously belonged to the Ingush were given to the Terek Cossacks and a line of Cossack stanitsas was created, dividing plain and mountainous Ingushetia.
 The Ingush, however, did not accept this state of affairs.
 Confrontation with the Cossacks continued constantly, even though the tsarist authorities supported the Cossacks.

-In 1909, the Nazran okrug was formed for the ingush people, the capital of which was to be Nazran, which actually did not serve as the location of the administration due to the lack of suitable buildings.
+In 1909, the Nazran okrug was formed for the Ingush people, the capital of which was to be Nazran.
+However, there was a lack of suitable administrative buildings in the city.
 Instead, by decree of the State Council and State Duma of February 1913, Vladikavkaz was appointed as the location of the administration until January 1917.